Chemotherapy for Merkel cell carcinoma

-It has also been hard to do large enough studies to show which chemo drugs might work best against MCC.
+It has also been hard to do large enough studies to show which chemo drugs work best against MCC.
 Because of this, doctors often use chemo drugs that are useful against other types of neuroendocrine tumors.
 The most commonly used drugs for MCCs that have spread include:

 Most often, either cisplatin or carboplatin is used, often along with etoposide.
 Topotecan tends to have fewer serious side effects, so it might be a better option for some people who are older or have serious health problems.

 These drugs are given intravenously (IV or into a vein), usually once every few weeks.
 They can often shrink MCC tumors for a time (or at least slow their growth and spread) and help relieve some symptoms.
 But usually these cancers will start growing again.

 Intralesional chemotherapy: For some early skin tumors, some doctors have tried injecting small amounts of a chemo drug such as bleomycin directly into the site of the tumor, sometimes after surgery.
-This seems to help in some people, although it hasn’t been studied enough to be sure.
+This seems to help some people, although it hasn’t been studied enough to be sure.
 One advantage of this approach is that it’s unlikely to cause the side effects often seen with chemo that goes through the whole body.

 Possible side effects of chemotherapy

 The side effects of chemo depend on the type and dose of the drugs and how long they are given.
 Side effects may include: